Best Hikes in Banff

 Parker Ridge

-This local favourite, located on the scenic Icefields Parkway, is a missed spot on the Parkway due to the sheer amount of other unique sites to stop.
+This local favorite, located on the scenic Icefields Parkway, is a missed spot on the Parkway due to the sheer amount of other unique sites to stop.
 However, take the time to do this hike (especially try to make it in the am for the best views).
-The views of the surrounding peaks will leave you in awe.
-Keep in mind that this hike is about 2hrs from Banff, so it might be worth exploring once you’re already on the Parkway.
+The views of the Saskatchewan Glacier will leave you in awe.
+Keep in mind that this hike is about 2hrs from Banff, so it might be worth exploring once you’re already on the Icefields Parkway.

 Distance: 1.5km